sloumdrone/Scientific-Calculator/README.md

 # Calculator

+## Version 0.5
+#### Description
+Version 0.5 adds in user functionality without needing to write the underneath logic of a calculator.
+With the introduction to the calculator object the user can interact with the object to receive the values after calculation has been completed.

+- <a href="https://github.com/Learning-Fuze/calculator/tree/v0.5#getting-started">Getting Started</a>
+- <a href="https://github.com/Learning-Fuze/calculator/tree/v0.5#scope">View Scope</a>
+- <a href="https://github.com/Learning-Fuze/calculator/tree/v0.5#assignments---aka-criteria-for-success-on-this-version-of-the-project">View Assignments</a>

 ## Version 0.1
 #### Description
 Version 0.1 is the starting point of the Calculator Project.
 You must create the base structure and styles, using bootstrap as you deem necessary.
 For this version we are looking to see that you